mhalcrow/markdown-cv/index.md

 _Principal Architect_

 * Lead the design and development of secure-by-default frameworks, services, and tools that underpin Snowflake's infrastructure.
-* Led design and implementation of the second-generation sandbox for Snowflake's AI agent, Cortex Code (CoCo), unblocking multiple large enterprise customers previously unable to meet internal security requirements for AI agents on employee workstations.
+* Led design and implementation of a bimodal AI agent sandbox which both integrates deeply with Snowflake's AI harness Cortex and also confines third-party TUI agent harnesses such as Claude Code, Codex, OpenCode, and Pi.
 * Led security for the Crunchy Data acquisition, driving authentication and authorization, threat modeling, penetration testing, threat detection, network ingress and egress controls, employee production access, data